Skip Navigation

 OT, MSOT, OTR

-has previous experience in an outpatient clinic setting, public schools, and at the Holland Center in Israel.
+is a Lead Mentor Therapist and an Occupational Therapist in the Hingham clinic.
+She has experience in an outpatient clinic setting, public schools, and at the Holland Center in Israel.
 Prior to graduate school, Allie worked as an assistant preschool teacher and was certified as a nursing assistant in pediatric home health care.
-As an OT, she has worked with children with a variety of diagnoses and has specialized training in Integrated Listening System, Brain Gym®, Handwriting without Tears,® and The Alert Program.
+As an OT, she has worked with children with a variety of diagnoses and has specialized training in Integrated Listening System, Brain Gym®, Handwriting Without Tears®, the Alert Program, and additional continuing education courses for Torticollis with experience treating infants/toddlers.
 Allie has also conducted research in the area of pediatric family-centered care and has presented at the annual American Occupational Therapy Association (AOTA) national conference.
-She recently relocated from the Washington, D.C. area and is excited to make Massachusetts her new home!

 Lauren Grimard